Third Militarism: Split from Sánchez Cerro

+Resuming of political repression

 In July, the government demanded APRA to stop its plans to commentate the Trujillo Uprising.
 The party refused and carried out its rallies on 7 July, leading police forces to disrupt their rallies throughout the country.
 A new round of strikes led by APRA unions began.
 In mid-August, the party's headquarters and newspapers were closed by the government.
 As September approached, the Rio Protocol had not yet been approved, and the government delayed the elections to November.
 Late in October, Haya de la Torre was nearly killed in an airplane malfunction, where APRA accused the government of having rigged the aircraft.
 On 1 November, the election was delayed again, supposedly to purge fraudulent voters from the elections.
 On 2 November, the Rio Protocol was accepted by congress.
+Early in November, Benavides cancelled the election, leading to the resumption of Aprista and Léguiista conspiracies.
+Luis Alberto Sánchez, the editor of La Tribuna reasoned as such: "Nothing else remains; they push us to it."

+From 25 to 29 November, a series of armed revolts occurred in Lima, Ayacucho, Huancavelica, and Huancayo.
 Jorge Prado was also forced to resign as prime minister in November due to mounting political pressure and opposition.
 Benavides' replaced him with José de Riva Agüero, an intellectual conservative, who advocated for harsh repression of APRA.

-On 26 November, APRA carried out a revolt led by César E. Pardo, the party's secretary of defense, which was defeated by the end of the month.
-In December of the same year and January 1934, unsuccessful attacks were carried out in Ayacucho and Huancavelica respectively.
 The regime arrested nearly 1000 Apristas, including many top-level leaders, though Haya de la Torre remained unarrested.
 Shortly after the rebellions were quelled, Benavides passed new legislation which increased penalties for political opponents and rebels of the government, while also passing legislation which increased his emergency powers.
 The regime outlawed Aprista and Communist worker organizations.

+While elaborating on his new policy, Benavides remarked in 1935 that his old programme of "peace and concord", was ultimately "fruitless and unavailing", specifically outlining APRA as the main "agitator and disturber of peace", who he believed had been "fanning the flame of discontent and sedition."